redis/redis-doc/docs/manual/scaling.md

 to sense the majority of the other master nodes, it enters an error state and stops accepting writes.

-Redis Cluster configuration parameters
+## Redis Cluster configuration parameters
-===

 We are about to create an example cluster deployment.
 Before we continue, let's introduce the configuration parameters that Redis Cluster introduces in the `redis.conf` file.
-Some will be obvious, others will be more clear as you continue reading.

 * **cluster-enabled `<yes/no>`**: If yes, enables Redis Cluster support in a specific Redis instance.
 Otherwise the instance starts as a standalone instance as usual.
 * **cluster-config-file `<filename>`**: Note that despite the name of this option, this is not a user editable configuration file, but the file where a Redis Cluster node automatically persists the cluster configuration (the state, basically) every time there is a change, in order to be able to re-read it at startup.
 The file lists things like the other nodes in the cluster, their state, persistent variables, and so forth.
 Often this file is rewritten and flushed on disk as a result of some message reception.